 Unfortunately, it would be easy to pick out more such examples over the years.
 It is clear that the far right in particular, and the radical right more broadly, recognize the value, both in training and in terms of access to arms and equipment, that active and former soldiers bring to their organizations.
 The fact that there is little success from these operations owes a lot to the investigations by the police, the military and the media that uncover these plots, but it is also clear that existing procedures at filtering can be subverted and worked around.

 No system will ever be perfect.
 But, given the increasingly coded language of the radical right and the use of complex and dense ideological touchstone phrases that can easily pass as moderate speech, it is important that researchers of the radical right engage with the Army and other groups to help them properly understand this threat and ensure that the ideas and activism of the radical right do not spread to their ranks.

-Mr Daniel Jones is an Early Career Researcher Fellow at CARR and a Doctoral candidate at Department of History, University of Northampton.
+Mr Daniel Jones is a Doctoral Fellow at CARR and a Doctoral candidate at Department of History, University of Northampton.
 His profile can be found here:

 © Daniel Jones.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).